zstackio/zstackio.github.io/tutorials/snapshot-ui.md

 3. select item 'Stop'

 <div class="bs-callout bs-callout-warning">
-  <h4>Again it's slow only because the ttylinux doesn't support ACPID</h4>
+  <h4>Again it's slow only because the zs-sample-image doesn't support ACPID</h4>
-   Because the image ttylinux doesn't support ACPID, the VM cannot be gracefully stopped.
+   Because the image zs-sample-image doesn't support ACPID, the VM cannot be gracefully stopped.
    ZStack has to wait 60s stopping timeout then kill it, you won't encounter this problem in regular Linux distributions.
 </div>